asdfdotdev/Helios-Calendar/README.md

 The Helios Calendar project is a continuation of the commercial version of Helios, but released as open-source.

+## About this repo

+This repository contains branches for every release of Helios Calendar - including old commercial releases that are in no way supported.
+All old release contain bugs, some include known security issues that were fixed in subsequent releases.
+We **strongly** discourage the use of old versions for any purpose, however, they are provided here for equal parts nostalgia and reference.

 ## Getting Started

 After cloning or forking this repo [checkout the setup instructions](https://github.com/christopherldotcom/Helios-Calendar/wiki/Technical-Setup) to get your calendar up and running.